Penrith Beach is open for the season

 Alcohol is not permitted.
 We want to ensure Penrith Beach is safe and enjoyable for all visitors.

-Penrith Beach offers a natural, open-air experience with little shade available on site.
-To stay sun-safe, please bring your own shade and remember to slip, slop, slap, and slide: slip on a shirt, slop on sunscreen, slap on a hat, and slide on sunglasses.
+Penrith Beach offers a natural, open-air experience with limited shade.
+Shaded seating areas are provided, but we recommended bringing your own shade and staying sun-safe: slip on a shirt, slop on sunscreen, slap on a hat, and slide on sunglasses.

 Penrith Beach has an emergency management plan.
 Please stay calm and await instructions from staff on site.